-The main two bases to explore Lake Titicaca (and other sites in the region) are Puno in Peru and Copacabana in Bolivia.
-From Copacabana, most tour operators run a day trips to the Isla del Sol, with a quick stop at the Isla de la Luna.
-I did visit these two mentioned towns, and I stayed minimum of two nights in each, which gave me some time to look around in both.
-If you’re backpacking and having loads of time, you can stop in both to see the Bolivian and Peruvian side of Titicaca.
+The main two bases to explore Lake Titicaca (and other sites in the region) are Puno, in Peru, and Copacabana in Bolivia.
+I did visit these two mentioned towns, and I stayed a minimum of two nights in each, which gave me some time to look around and discover them.
+If you’re backpacking and having loads of time, you can stop in both to see the Bolivian and Peruvian side of Titicaca, as they are very different.
 However, if you’re rushing a bit, I would definitely suggest staying just in Copacabana in Bolivia.
 Why?
 Well, for few reasons really.
+From there, most tour operators run a day trips to the Isla del Sol, with a quick stop at the Isla de la Luna.
 Bolivian town is way smaller and cutter.
 Very touristic too, which I don’t always like, but can be handy when it comes to accommodation and organized trips.
 Lake is looking really amazing (way better) from this side as well, you can hike some mountains around to spot the stunning panorama of the pool and surrounded areas.
 In Puno, the lake side can`t be really accessible properly, there is no beach to sit and enjoy, and there’s not so many hills from where you can get a good grip of Titicaca.
 Having said all that, I loved Puno for its truly Peruvian vibe.
 There is loads of street food stands around, loads of mercados to grab a very tasty local meal, stand with fresh fruits, vegetables, colorful ladies with coca leafs…everything really.